 both, go over it again.

-You don't need to use a lot of glue, as long as the contact on MDF/wax is good - remember that you'll need to pry it off the
+As long as you do that, you don't need to use a lot of glue - remember that you'll need to pry it off the

 bed and scrap off all the excess hot glue, afterwards.
 Do not put glue underneath the wax block!

 By this point, you should have a Mastercam file set up for the Intelitek, with tool info edited to match the little library

 on the table - and you MUST have an authorized shop monitor/staff person check and approve your file to convert to Gcode.